 - develop a sense of community to feel more connected and valued.

-When choosing an employee app for your frontline workforce, there are several factors to consider.
+When looking for the perfect frontline software for your company, there are several factors to consider.

 The most important aspect to any team software is the ease of use.
-The in-app employee experience should be user-friendly and easy to navigate, especially as some frontline workers may not have a lot of experience with technology.
+The in-app employee experience should be user-friendly and easy to navigate.
+This is critical as some frontline workers may not have a lot of experience with technology.

 Some of them may not be tech-savvy at all, and may need training on how to use the app effectively.
 In an ideal case, most of the workforce should still be able to onboard and use the app independently.